Azure/aaz/Commands/workloads/monitor/provider-instance/_list.md

 #### examples

-- Get a list of providers
+- Get a list of provider instances in the specified SAP monitor.
+The operations returns various properties of each provider instances.
     ```bash
         workloads monitor provider-instance list --monitor-name <monitor-name> -g <RG-NAME>
     ```